Wonik-Studios/HashAxe/README.md

 We provide x64 binaries of Hashaxe for all releases on both Windows and Linux.
 These binaries are self-contained, meaning that you do not need the .NET Framework installed on your computer to execute them.
 It is possible to to compile from source and install your own binaries instead if your platform isn't supported or you want to compile from source.
 For information about this, look under the installation instruction.

-Start by downloading a binary for your platform from [releases](https://github.com/Wonik-Studios/HashAxe/releases) and extracting it.
+Start by downloading a binary arhcive for your platform at [releases](https://github.com/Wonik-Studios/HashAxe/releases) and extracting it.

 ## Windows:

-On Windows, it's prefered that you extract it to a directory in C:/ to prevent it from being tampered with.
+On Windows, it's prefered that you extract the archive into to a directory in C:/ to prevent it from being tampered with.
 To be able to use `hashaxe` as a command, you'll need to add the folder where the HashAxe executable is located to your Path enviornment variable.

 Search up "Enviornment variables" in Windows search and open "Edit enviornment variables for your account".
 Select "Path" in your list and click "Edit..".
 Press "New" to add a new entry.
 Insert in the path to the folder containing the HashAxe executable, and press OK.
 You can then close that app, HashAxe is now installed.